 Large-scale growers love how easy it is to scale and maintain drip systems compared with other setups.
 Drip systems may not offer the same precision as aeroponics, but they're cheaper to set up on a wide scale.
 This isn't the best choice for smaller weed cultivators, but it's arguably the best option for professional commercial growers.

-Want To Give Hydroponics A Try?
+Want To Give Hydroponic Growing A Try?
 Check Out Mars Hydro's Hydroline12!

 Even if you have zero experience with hydroponic growing, the intuitive Hydroline12 will ensure your first experience with hydroponics is super successful.